Nature connection in our gardens

 Read More

-A beginner’s guide to sustainable materials for interiors
+A beginner’s guide to choosing sustainable materials for nature-first interiors

-Green Interiors, Materials Michelle Moffatt Green Interiors, Materials Michelle Moffatt
+Green Interiors, Nature-First Michelle Moffatt Green Interiors, Nature-First Michelle Moffatt

-A beginner’s guide to sustainable materials for interiors
+A beginner’s guide to choosing sustainable materials for nature-first interiors

 A couple of years ago we extended our house.
 We'd had a fire, the kitchen was full of damp, and what started as necessary repair work became something bigger — knocked down walls, new space, an open plan living environment we're genuinely grateful for.
 But I hadn't anticipated the sheer volume of materials involved – and the waste.
 The amount of stuff the builders put straight into the skip without a second thought.
 Watching that unfold — standing in my own home, watching potentially usable, often non-biogradable, sometimes toxic materials disappear into landfill — made me start to see the built environment differently.
 Not as a finished ‘after photo’ but as an accumulation of material decisions.
 I realised that most of us, myself included, make those decisions without nearly enough information.